Skip to Main Content

 Pursuant to §286.0113, Fla.
 Stat., evaluation committee meetings are not open to proposers or other members of the public when negotiation strategies are discussed, any portion of the meeting involves negotiation with a vendor, at which a vendor makes an oral presentation, or at which a vendor answers questions.

 A complete recording (i.e. audio recording or transcript) is made of these closed meetings.
-These recordings are exempt from disclosure under the public records law (see Section 4.33) until Procurement Services posts Notice of Intended Decision or until 30 days after final sealed replies are all opened, whichever occurs first.
-If all sealed replies are rejected, the recordings remain exempt until Procurement Services posts a notice of a decision concerning the reissued bid or until Procurement Services withdraws the reissued bid.
+These recordings are exempt from disclosure under the public records law (see Section 4.33) until Procurement Services posts Statement of Intento to Award or until 30 days after final sealed replies are all opened, whichever occurs first.
+If all sealed replies are rejected, the recordings remain exempt until Procurement Services posts a Statement of Intent to Award concerning the reissued solicitation or until Procurement Services withdraws the reissued solicitation.
 The exemption period cannot exceed 12 months after the initial Procurement Services notice rejecting all replies.

 Preference for Florida Based Vendors for Purchases of Personal Property